bterwijn/invocation_tree/README.md

 - A solution may not have the same jugs state multiple times (this also avoids infinite loops).
 - It is not necessary to find the shortest path to a goal state (like breadth-first does).

-If you want to use the Invocation Tree Web Debugger, you can look at these [configuration examples](https://invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/config.py) to keep the tree small and readable.
+Use the [decorator interface](#decorator) to visualize the execution on your system (not the Invocation Tree Web Debugger) because that allows you to easily choose which functions show up in the tree.

 **solution exercise7:** First try it yourself, we give the [solution](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/jugs_depth_first.py&breakpoints=136&continues=1) here for comparison.